ivy-llc/ivy/docs/partial_source/contributing.rst

 The docstrings for all methods in the Ivy API should be taken directly from the associated docstring in the Array API standard.
 Use the `source files`_ in the Array API repository rather than the website for copying, so that the formatting can be copied correctly.
+Many Ivy methods still use the Sphinx documentation format, but these should be updated to now use the NumPy style, which is the same format used by all methods in the Array API Standard.
-However, when defining our method in Ivy, we should remove the following arguments which appear in the standard to denote the optional inclusion of additional arguments by frameworks which adopt the standard :code:`*, \,`
+However, when defining our method in Ivy, we should remove the following arguments which appear in the standard to denote the optional inclusion of additional arguments by frameworks which adopt the standard :code:`*, \,`.
+Additionally, we should remove all argument types from the docstrings.
+These are all defined using type-hints in the arguments already, and adding these also to the docstrings would create unecessary duplication.
+Our documentation builder adds the correct types to the online documentation dynamically using the type hints directly.

 Keeping Your Fork Updated